AlokDutta/Automated-VM-Scaling-to-Google-Cloud/README.md

-# Automated-VM-Scaling-to-Google-Cloud
-This setup ensures that when your local VM becomes overloaded (CPU usage > 75%), a new VM is automatically created in GCP, and the workload is seamlessly transferred.
-This automated system acts as a smart assistant, scaling resources without requiring manual intervention.

 # Automated Scaling and Resource Migration: From Local VM to Google Cloud Platform (GCP)

 This guide provides a step-by-step process to set up an automated system that monitors CPU usage on a local virtual machine (VM) and migrates workloads to Google Cloud Platform (GCP) when the CPU usage exceeds 75%.
 The system ensures seamless scaling and resource management without manual intervention.